GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 ### Popup

-An action's popup will be shown when the user clicks on the extension's button in the toolbar.
-The popup can contain any HTML contents you like, and will be sized to fit its contents (though it has a maximum size).
+An action's popup will be shown when the user clicks on the extension's action button in the toolbar.
+The popup can contain any HTML contents you like, and will be automatically sized to fit its contents.
+The popup cannot be smaller than 25x25 and cannot be larger than 800x600.

 The popup is initially set from the `default_popup` property in the `action` key in the `manifest.json` file.
 If present, this should point to a relative